royasutton/openscad-amu/README.md

 The setup script can be used to bootstrap the development environment and its dependencies.
-To install the prerequisites, fetch and compile the source, install the latest tagged version of [openscad-amu], and create an example project, type:
+To install the prerequisites, fetch and compile the source, and install the latest tagged version of [openscad-amu],
+type:

 ```bash
 mkdir tmp && cd tmp